coderamen666/srd-v3.5-md/spells/spells-s.md

 the appearance of other people as well.
 Affected creatures resume their normal appearances if slain.

-Unwilling targets can negate the spell's effect on them by making Will saves or with spell resistance.
+Unwilling targets can negate the spell’s effect on them by making Will saves or with spell resistance.

 ## Sending